ryanrolds/screeps-private-server/README.md

 ## Notes

 `/usr/bin/env: ‘node\r’: Permission denied` is an LF vs CRLF issue.
+Edit the file and fix the line endings.